 Bring Your Own Network#

 Usually Coiled creates all the cloud networking resources required for running a cluster.
-For customers who are hosting Coiled in their own AWS or GCP account, we also provide the option to have Coiled use an existing network which you have created.
+For customers who are hosting Coiled in their own AWS or Google Cloud account, we also provide the option to have Coiled use an existing network which you have created.

 While this means you’re responsible managing more aspects of hosting Coiled, it also enables you to run Coiled while meeting specific needs for network security or configuration, such as: